+iv.
+Glare:

+All Solar Panels shall have anti-reflective coating(s).

+v.
+Equipment:

-- b.
-Solar Panels on pitched roofs shall be installed parallel to the roof surface on which they are mounted or attached. - c.
-Solar Panels on pitched roofs shall not extend higher than the peak of the roof surface on which they are mounted or attached. - d.
-Solar Panels on flat roofs shall not extend above the top of the surrounding parapet, or more than 24 inches above the flat surface of the roof, whichever is higher. - e.
-Glare: All Solar Panels shall have anti-reflective coating(s). - f.
-Equipment: With the exception of solar panels, all equipment associated with Roof-Mounted Solar Energy Systems, including, but not limited to controls, energy storage devices, heat pumps, exchangers, or other hardware or equipment necessary for the process by which solar radiation is converted into electricity, shall be screened from view and shall not be located in the required front yard.
+With the exception of Solar Panels, all equipment associated with Roof-Mounted Solar Energy Systems, including, but not limited to controls, energy storage devices, heat pumps, exchangers, or other hardware or equipment necessary for the process by which solar radiation is converted into electricity, shall be screened from view and shall not be located in any required front, side or rear yard setback.

-g.
+vi.
 Visual Impact Assessment:

-If a Roof-Mounted Solar Energy System covers more than 10,000 square feet of roof area, a Visual Impact Assessment shall be prepared and submitted to the Building Department, who shall determine if the potential exists for adverse visual impacts.
+If a Roof-Mounted Solar Energy System covers more than 5,000 square feet of roof area, a Visual Impact Assessment shall be prepared and submitted to the Building Department, who shall determine if the potential exists for adverse visual impacts.
 If such a determination is made, the Building Permit shall not be issued until the Architectural Review Board reviews the application and provides a recommendation to the Building Inspector.
-The ARB recommendation shall be issued within 30 days of receipt of the Building Inspectors referral.
+The ARB recommendation shall be issued at the first meeting following the receipt of the Building Inspector's referral.

-D. Building-Integrated Solar Energy Systems:
+b.
+Building-Integrated Solar Energy Systems

-- a.
-A Building Integrated Solar Energy System, as part of the principal or accessory structure, shall comply with all applicable setback regulations of the zoning district within which it is situated. - b.
-A Building Integrated Solar Energy System shall be permitted pursuant to the issuance of a Building Permit from the Town of Harrison Building Department. - c.
-All equipment associated with Building Integrated Solar Energy Systems, including, but not limited to controls, energy storage devices, heat pumps, exchangers, or other hardware or equipment, shall be located within the principal or accessory structure it serves.
+- i.
+A Building-Integrated Solar Energy System, as part of the principal or accessory structure, shall comply with all applicable setback regulations of the zoning district within which it is situated. - ii.
+A Building-Integrated Solar Energy System shall be permitted only pursuant to the issuance of a Building Permit from the Town of Harrison Building Department. - All equipment associated with Building-Integrated Solar Energy Systems, including, but not limited to controls, energy storage devices, heat pumps, exchangers, or other hardware or equipment, shall be located within the principal or accessory structure it serves.

 If the Building Inspector determined that a Building Integrated Solar Energy System is not sufficiently integrated into the existing building systems, and presents an appearance that is inconsistent or erratic, then the Building Permit shall not be issued until the Architectural Review Board reviews the application and provides a recommendation to the Building Inspector.
-The ARB recommendation shall be issued within 30 days of receipt of the Building Inspectors referral.
+The ARB recommendation shall be issued at the first meeting following receipt of the Building Inspector's referral.

-2. Tier 2 Solar Energy Systems:
+(2) Tier 2 Solar Energy Systems

 A Tier 2 Solar Energy Systems shall be permitted as an accessory use in all zoning districts in the Town of Harrison.
-Tier 2 Solar Energy Systems consist of small-scale ground mounted systems that produce energy for-site consumption and shall not be generated for the sole purpose of supplying energy to the Con Ed electrical grid, except in instances where surplus energy, beyond the normal demands of the site, is produced.
+Tier 2 Solar Energy Systems consist of small-scale ground-mounted systems that produce energy for on-site consumption and shall not be generated for the purpose of supplying energy to the electrical grid, except in instances where surplus energy, beyond the normal demands of the site, is produced.
 Tier 2 Solar Energy Systems shall be exempt from site plan review and approval, and Architectural Review Board review and approval, subject to the following conditions:

 - a.
 A Tier 2 Solar Energy System shall be permitted pursuant to the issuance of a Building Permit from the Town of Harrison Building Department. - b.
 A Tier 2 Solar Energy System shall not exceed 950 square feet. - c.
 A Tier 2 Solar Energy System shall comply with the setback regulations for the underlying zoning district. - d.
 A Tier 2 Solar Energy System shall only be installed in the side or rear yard, and shall in no instance be located in the front yard. - e.
 A Tier 2 Solar Energy System shall not exceed 15 feet in height. - f.
-All Tier 2 Solar Energy Systems shall be screened from adjacent properties, to the extent reasonably practicable. - g.
+All Tier 2 Solar Energy Systems shall be screened from adjacent properties, to the maximum extent reasonably practicable.

+g.
 Solar Energy Equipment shall be located in a manner to avoid and/or minimize the blockage of views from surrounding properties and shading of property to the north, while still providing solar access.